THE INSTITUTE FOR NURSING CELEBRATES THE YEAR OF THE NURSE.

 Each year, AACN initiates a national survey of nursing schools with baccalaureate and higher degrees to compile data on enrollment and graduations, faculty and dean demographics, applications received, and qualified applications turned away, among many other key benchmarks.
 Conducted in Fall 2021, AACN’s latest annual survey contains data reported by 964 schools of nursing, which represents a 91.2% response rate.

 Findings from the 2021 AACN survey show enrollment increases in both baccalaureate programs (+3.3%) designed to prepare new registered nurses, and Doctor of Nursing Practice (DNP) programs (4.0%), which prepare nurses for practice at the highest level.
 In fact, entry-level Bachelor of Science in Nursing (BSN) programs and DNP programs have seen more than 20 years of continuous enrollment growth.
-See charts showing enrollment trends in BSN
+See charts showing enrollment trends in BSN and DNP programs.

 Nursing School Enrollment Declines in Key Program Areas